jjacklee116/ajitjohnson.github.io/_drafts/a-draft-post0.markdown

 7. Cyan is Dendritic cells
 8. Yellow is Megakaryocytes

 Hope you successfully generated your own t-SNE plot.
-If you have an questions or found any particular step difficult follow, please do let me know in comments.
-You might eventually google and figure it out, but if it took a while for you to do so, probably someone is facing a similar situation as well.
+If you have an questions or found any particular step difficult to follow, please do let me know in the comments.
+You might eventually google and figure it out, however, if it took you a while to do so, probably someone else is facing a similar situation as well.
 So please do let me know and I will update the article to make it more enjoyable for every one.

+PS- If you have single-cell RNASeq data, I would recommend using some single-cell specific packages such as **[seurat](https://satijalab.org/seurat/){:target="_blank"}** in R or **[ScanPy](https://scanpy.readthedocs.io/en/stable/){:target="_blank"}** in python to do your analysis.
+They include everything from data-processing, clustering and generating plots such as these within them.
+It will make your life a lot easier.

 Bye for now!
 Have a nice day 😊

-{% highlight python %}
-{% endhighlight %}